yljustsk8/learning_to_hash/README.md

 - Intorduction

     - The code is a first implementation of our [paper](https://ieeexplore.ieee.org/abstract/document/8970688) at ICDM 2019, including the train process of BIO data;
-    - Our code is based on [GraphQEmbed](https://github.com/williamleif/graphqembed), you can get the original code and BIO data on that page;
+    - Our code is based on [GraphQEmbed](https://github.com/williamleif/graphqembed), you can get the original code and BIO data on that page.

 - Requirements

-    - see `./netquery/requirements.txt`
+    - see `./netquery/requirements.txt`.

 - Running the code